 Share your perspective and prepare for continuing conversations.

 When working on projects or solving problems together, you need to get comfortable in sharing your perspective.
 It might be the case that you are the only person from your culture in your global virtual team.
-You might be the only person based in Asia, while the rest of your team in Europe.
-Or you're the only Colombian in a team of East Asians.
-If this is the case, highly likely your virtual team will have no understanding or experience of your culture and its context.
+You might be the only person in Asia, while the rest of your team is in Europe.
+Or you're the only Colombian in a group of East Asians.
+Suppose this is the case, highly likely your virtual team will have no understanding or experience of your culture and its context.

-Others may not be unaware that they are operating within their cultural lens and may overlook certain cultural nuances you hold dearly.
+Others may be unaware that they operate within their cultural lens and may overlook specific cultural practices you hold dearly.
 This is where you need to be proactive in sharing your cultural perspective.

 Upon sharing, one also needs to be open to the responses from others about the perspectives.
-For example, your leader gave a presentation to potential clients and decided to limit self-promotion because your leader's culture highly values humility.
-Based on the lacklustre response, you realise that without self-promotion, the clients might perceive your leader to be lacking experience or qualification.
-It's an important perspective that needs to be shared with your leader so that they can adjust their presentation to win clients over.
+For example, your leader presented to potential clients and decided to limit self-promotion because your leader's culture highly values humility.
+Based on the lacklustre response, you realise that the clients might perceive your leader as lacking experience or qualification without self-promotion.
+It's a critical perspective that needs to be shared with your leader to adjust their presentation to win clients over.

-But once shared, your leader may provide their perspective of their selected approach, which may or may not align with your perspective.
-This may lead to, at best, insights into each other's perspective.
+But once shared, your leader may provide their perspective of their selected approach, which may or may not align with your viewpoint.
+This may lead to, at best, insights into each other's perspectives.
 At worst, uncomfortable conversations.
-No matter the outcome, sharing perspectives can start important discussions that gives everyone a chance to learn about each other.
+No matter the outcome, sharing views can start meaningful discussions that allow everyone to learn about each other.

-Your virtual team will benefit greatly from promoting cultural awareness.
-Not only does it help to promote openness and curiosity, in the long term it helps to reduce misunderstanding.
+Your virtual team will benefit significantly from promoting cultural awareness.
+Not only does it help to encourage openness and curiosity.
+In the long term, it also helps to reduce misunderstanding.

-The steps listed here may seem simple, but oftentimes difficult to practice.
-As long as we focus on creating an environment where people feel safe and open to share by regularly having meaningful discussions, you are on your way towards fostering effective cross-cultural collaboration and building your ideal high-performing global virtual team.
+The steps listed here may seem simple but often difficult to practice.
+Focus on creating a safe environment and hold regular and meaningful discussions.
+By doing so, you are on your way towards fostering effective cross-cultural collaboration and building your ideal high-performing global virtual team.